craddm/craddm.github.io_old/_posts/2016-11-28-ERP-Within-Subject-CIs.md

 ![plot of chunk withinCI](/figure/source/2016-11-28-ERP-Within-Subject-CIs/withinCI-1.svg)

-These confidence intervals are much narrower, making it easier to see where significant differences lie from the degree of overlap between the intervals.
+These confidence intervals are much narrower, reflecting the correlation between measures within participants.
+These intervals make it easier to see where significant differences lie from the degree of overlap between.

 Finally, let's overlap the two types of confidence interval.